ejmr/LNVL/docs/Instructions.md

 player, i.e. a valid key for the `LNVL.Menu.choices` table of the menu that results in the execution of this instruction in the first place.

-LNVL provides a dummy handler for this purpose, but gamers should create their own so that they can handle input and the display of graphics in ways more fitting for their particular game.
+LNVL provides a dummy handler for this purpose, but game developers should create their own so that they can handle input and the display of graphics in ways more fitting for their particular game.
 The `src/settings.lua` file is the place to assign custom handlers.